What is Ki Yoga?

 With Tantra roots, Ki Yoga emphasizes that the way out is through.The way through is through the body and its sensations.
 Asana alignment is ultimately key in teaching this; helping the student build a stronger mind-body connection by emphasizing proprioceptive and interoceptive awareness.
 The better connected one is with their body, the more attuned they are to when stress arises and how best to manage it.

 Breath work is paramount to Ki Yoga.
 Using neurohacking breath techniques, students are guided in how to use their breath to shut off the stress response and turn on the rest, restore, digest response (or parasympathetic nervous system).
 In yoga philosophy the breath is also called prana, which has the same meaning as Ki, or life-force energy.
 By using the breath with the yoga asanas, the locked life-force energy (perceived as stress) begins to dissolve and disperse.

 Thai-Massage style adjustments are also used to encourage the movement of Ki.
 Kiara has always known the healing power of touch and now science is proving just how helpful touch can be in reducing stress and improving overall health.
 (For some, touch may not be perceived as therapeutic so the option to decline is always given and respected.)

 Ki Yoga classes always incorporate music to compliment the practice.
 Do you recall ever hearing a great tune and for those few minutes forgetting all your concerns?
-Music has been proven to have stress and pain reducing effects.
-For this reason, Ki Yoga emphasizes engaging playlists that invite you to leave your concerns at the door so you can step onto your mat with full body-awareness.
+Music has been proven to have stress and pain reducing effects on the mind.
+For this reason, Ki Yoga emphasizes engaging playlists that invite you to leave your concerns at the door so you can step onto your mat with full mind-body awareness.